Presidential Spouses and White House Communications Strategy Today

 "With their proximity to power, convening authority, and high visibility, First Ladies of the United States have influenced U.S. politics and shaped global diplomacy throughout history.
 I applaud Lauren Wright for her excellent book, On Behalf of the President, that analyzes the evolving attitudes toward and expectations of this position as well as the forces that have empowered--and challenged--a first lady’s ability to affect change and support the President and the nation."

-Lauren A. Wright received her Ph.D. in Government from Georgetown University in December 2014 where she majored in American government and political methodology.
-Lauren’s dissertation received distinction and was nominated for the George C. Edwards III Award in presidency research.
-Lauren is also a board member of the White House Transition Project, a nonpartisan group of scholars, journalists, and policy experts whose combined efforts and knowledge aims to ensure a smooth presidential transition every four years.
-Lauren begins a teaching appointment at Princeton University as Lecturer in Politics and Public Affairs in Fall 2017.
+Wright received her Ph.D. in Government from Georgetown University in December 2014 where she specialized in American government and political methodology.
+Her dissertation received distinction and was nominated for the George C. Edwards III Award in presidency research.
+Wright is also a board member of the White House Transition Project, a nonpartisan group of scholars, journalists, and policy experts whose combined efforts and knowledge aims to ensure a smooth presidential transition every four years.

-Lauren’s expertise in strategic communications spans the public and private sector.
-She currently serves as Director of Investor Relations for NV5 Global, Inc., a publically traded engineering and environmental services corporation with offices nationwide (Nasdaq: NVEE).
+Wright's expertise in strategic communications spans the public and private sectors.
+She currently serves as Director of Investor Relations for NV5 Global, Inc., a publicly traded engineering and environmental services corporation with more than 100 offices worldwide (Nasdaq: NVEE).
 There, she is responsible for crafting and disseminating a clear and compelling investment message to the public on behalf of the company.
-Lauren lives in Northern California with her fiancée Jonathan, a Ph.D. candidate in political science at Stanford University.
+Wright lives in Princeton, New Jersey with her fiancée.

 Get in touch with Lauren.